 “Actually, they did.
 Miners used to live here when the island was actively used for sulphur mining.
 That is, until 1914 when an unexpected eruption killed the whole lot.
-Shortly after that, they decided that mining sulphur from White Island wasn’t economical,” replied Mike.
+Shortly after that, they decided that mining sulphur from this place wasn’t economical,” replied Mike.

 We surmised that with oil refinery becoming popular around that time, and with sulphur being a by-product of oil production, that the need to mine sulphur would have dropped significantly either way.
 Although there’s nothing like an eruption obliterating a mining crew to give you pause for thought as to the mine’s necessity.

 What remained of the mines were rusted anchors and chains on the beach, and the remnants of a few buildings and pieces of equipment.
 Although the dock looked incredibly rickety, boat tours to White Island moor there regularly, so it must have been stronger than it looked.